eko234/geppeto/README.md

 ```

 ## Usage
-you can use `gpt`: to write to input fifo to interact with the chat, this function will take your prompt, and if you have a selection bigger than 1, it will append it to your prompt to ease the interaction with the chat, it will get you to the chat buffer if you are using a single client, if you have a toolsclient associated with your session it will try to use
+Just use `gpt` to write to input fifo to interact with the chat, this function will take your prompt, and if you have a selection bigger than 1, it will append it to your prompt to ease the interaction with the chat, it will get you to the chat buffer if you are using a single client, if you have a toolsclient associated with your session it will try to use
 that

 ## Notes